verbal-autopsy-software/pyopenva_GUI/docs/source/faq.rst

     suggests that the results are more reliable with larger sample sizes.
 In our experimentation with VA data (with external causes assigned), 100 deaths provided to be a reasonable threshold for obtaining reliable results.
+    *Note that if VA records fail the data check (e.g., have missing information* *for age) then they are not included when checking for 100 deaths.*

 **Why are some deaths removed from the analysis (and not assigned a cause)?**
     If the VA record is missing information on either sex or age, then this death